selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.SIS.md

 - Use "+ Add Student" to create a record.
 - Click "Edit" to modify.
 - Click "Delete" to remove; a confirmation dialog will appear.
+- Use the "Search Students" bar to filter:
+  - q: free text across first_name, last_name, email (ilike)
+  - first_name/last_name/email: ilike
+  - grade_level: exact match
+  - date_of_birth range: set "DOB start" and/or "DOB end" (YYYY-MM-DD).
+Invalid formats are ignored and a hint is shown.
+  - Filters are debounced; press "Search" to execute immediately or "Clear" to reset all.

 ## Logging